JetDev22/CustomPrinterX1/README.md

 - [3030 Y Motor Mount](https://github.com/JetDev22/CustomPrinterX1/blob/main/STLs/YMotor.stl)

 ## Marlin Config Changes Summary
-- Hotend Thermistor 13 (Hisens up to 300°C - for "Simple ONE" & "All In ONE" hotend - beta 3950, 1%)
+- Hotend Thermistor 13 (Hisens up to 300°C - for "Simple ONE" & "All In ONE" hotend - beta 3950, 1%) (in configuration.h)
-- Heatbed Thermistor 1 (EPCOS - Best choice for EPCOS thermistors)
+- Heatbed Thermistor 1 (EPCOS - Best choice for EPCOS thermistors) (in configuration.h)
-- Print Dimensions - TBA
+- Print Dimensions - TBA (in configuration.h)
-- Adjusted Extruder EO Steps to 385 for BMG Extruder
+- Adjusted Extruder EO Steps to 385 for BMG Extruder (in configuration.h)
+- define_eeprom uncommented to allow saveing to eeprom (in configuration.h)
+- Redefined preheat values (PLA 210°C/60°C and PETG 240°C/70°C) (in configuration.h)
+- sdsupport uncommented to allow for use with SD Card (in configuration.h)
-- TMC_debug uncommented in configuration_adv.h
+- TMC_debug uncommented to allow debuing and monitoring of the steppers through UART (in configuration_adv.h)
+- WATCH_TEMP_PERIOD set to 90 seconds for the hotend if it fluctuates by 2 degress to ease thermal runaway sensitivity (in configuration_adv.h)
+- WATCH_BED_TEMP_PERIOD set to 120 seconds for the hotend if it fluctuates by 2 degress to ease thermal runaway sensitivity (in configuration_adv.h)
+- USE_CONTROLLER_FAN enabled to start Board Fan whenever the steppers are active, to cool stepper drivers (in configuration_adv.h)
+- HOTEND_IDLE_TIMEOUT enabled to avoid preheating to long without starting an actual print, so the filament does not char in the hotend (in configuration_adv.h)
+- define NUM_Z_STEPPER_DRIVERS 2 (in configuration_adv.h)